How do Realtors Get Paid? What Every Buyer and Seller Should Know

 - Direct mail

 - Local MLS (annual membership fees)

 As explained above, agents who represent buyers get paid a portion of the proceeds of the listing fee.
 Buyer’s agents incur marketing and advertising expenses, too; all agents need to spend money on advertising to gain market share, attract customers and increase awareness of their brands.

 Agents on both sides of a deal have a fiduciary responsibility to their clients.
 This means agents must disclose known issues about a property and negotiate in good faith.
 As such, a buyer's agent must act in the best interests of their customers just as a seller's agent must represent the best interests of their clients.
 There may be a time when a listing agent also represents a buyer (for the same property), and this is known as dual agency.

 Because dual agency makes it difficult to negotiate and represent both parties of a real estate deal, several states prohibit the practice.
 The State of California allows dual agency, but only if the agent or broker fully discloses it to the buyer and seller.
 To say the least, this becomes a precarious situation.

 Final Thoughts on REALTOR® Pay

 If you’re read this far, you now know how agents get paid and how commission splits work.
 You also know that there are more parties to the transaction than just the two agents representing the buyer and seller.
 Realtors incur many expenses that eat into those seemingly wonderful profits.
-To be sure, it's fun and rewarding profession.
+To be sure, it's fun and rewarding profession with many responsibilities.
 Marketing is just the cost of doing business.
 Lastly, be wary of dual agency situations.